Steiner 3-diameter, maximum degree and size of a graph: Introduction

 Let $n$ and $k$ be two integers with $2\leq k\leq n$.
 The \emph{Steiner $k$-eccentricity $e_k(v)$} of a vertex $v$ of $G$ is defined by $e_k(v)=\max \{d(S)\,|\,S\subseteq V(G), |S|=k,~and~v\in S \}$.
 The \emph{Steiner $k$-radius} of $G$ is $srad_k(G)=\min \{ e_k(v)\,|\,v\in V(G)\}$, while the \emph{Steiner $k$-diameter} of $G$ is $sdiam_k(G)=\max \{e_k(v)\,|\,v\in V(G)\}$.
 Note for every connected graph $G$ that $e_2(v)=e(v)$ for all vertices $v$ of $G$ and that $srad_2(G)=rad(G)$ and $sdiam_2(G)=diam(G)$.

-Let $G$ be a $k$-connected graph and $u$, $v$ be any pair of vertices of $G$.
-Let $P_k(u,v)$ be a family of $k$ vertex-disjoint paths between $u$ and $v$, i.e., $P_k(u,v)=\{P_1,P_2,\cdots,P_k\}$, where $p_1\leq p_2\leq \cdots \leq p_k$ and $p_i$ denotes the number of edges of path $P_i$.
-The \emph{$k$-distance} $d_k(u,v)$ between vertices $u$ and $v$ is the minimum $|p_k|$ among all $P_k(u,v)$ and the \emph{$k$-diameter} $d_k(G)$ of $G$ is defined as the maximum $k$-distance $d_k(u,v)$ over all pairs $u,v$ of vertices of $G$.
-The concept of $k$-diameter emerges rather naturally when one looks at the performance of routing algorithms.
-Its applications to network routing in distributed and parallel processing are studied and discussed by various authors including Chung \cite{Chung}, Du, Lyuu and Hsu \cite{Du}, Hsu \cite{Hsu, Hsu2}, Meyer and Pradhan \cite{Meyer}.
+Let $G$ be a $k$-connected graph and $u$, $v$ be a pair of vertices of $G$.
+Let $P_k(u,v)=\{P_1,P_2,\cdots,P_k\}$ be a family of $k$ internally vertex-disjoint paths between $u$ and $v$ and $l(P_k(u,v))$ be the length of the longest path in $P_k(u,v)$.
+Then the \emph{$k$-distance} $d_k(u,v)$ between vertices $u$ and $v$ is the smallest $l(P_k(u,v))$ among all $P_k(u,v)$'s and the \emph{$k$-diameter} $d_k(G)$ of $G$ is the maximum $k$-distance $d_k(u,v)$ over all pairs $u,v$ of vertices of $G$.
+The concept of $k$-diameter has its origin in the analysis of routings in networks as described by Chung \cite{Chung}, Du, Lyuu and Hsu \cite{Du}, Hsu \cite{Hsu, Hsu2}, Meyer and Pradhan \cite{Meyer}.